 Along with the Royal Oak, the Wheatsheaf operated a horse drawn coaching service to and from the town for many years.
 This method of public and post transport was the quickest available at the time and would last for decades.

 Generally the earliest date given for the pub by local historians is 1784.
-Which is when it first appeared in a trade directory, however a document referring to events in 1738 give us it's original name the George Inn.
+Which is when a premises called Royal Oak first appeared in a trade directory.
+A document referring to events in 1738 give us it's original name the George Inn.

 The newspaper 'Derby Mercury' ran a small advertisement signed Joseph Parker in 1765, announcing to the public he had procured premises for use as a coaching establishment, stating he is at the Wheatsheaf, he is again mentioned as there in 1768.
 In 1817 it was stated in the court case mentioned above that Joseph Parker leased the pub from the Moreton family in 1783, which raises the slight question as to whether he went back to the pub after 1768.